AmitVaranasi/openshift-aug-2022/Day2/README.md

 - Kubernetes Operators is a collection of one of more Custom Resources with one or more Custom Controllers.
 - Through Kubernetes Operators one can deploy complex application within Kubernetes

+## RedHat Enterprise Linux Core OS (RHCOS)
+- is an optimized Operating System that is owned by RedHat for RedHat OpenShift Orchestration Platform
+- it comes with pre-installed CRI-O Container Runtime and Podman Container Engine
+- each version of RHCOS supports different versions of CRI-O and Podman

 ## RedHat OpenShift
 - RedHat's distribution of Kubernetes
+- supports only CRI-O Container Runtime and Podman Container Engine
 - Developed on top of Kubernetes with many additional features
 - supports Private Container Registry out of the box unlike Kubernetes(we have setup private registry manually and configure k8s to use that registry)
 - supports CI/CD out of the box